reservemedia/frontend-codetest/readme.md

 ## Libraries

-* [Forecast.io](https://developer.forecast.io/) - This is the weather API I
+* [Forecast.io](https://developer.forecast.io/) - This is the weather API we
   recommend.
-It provides a ton of weather data and allows for up to 1000 API calls per day for free.
+It provides weather data and allows for up to 1000 API calls per day for free.
 The main downside with this API is that it has CORS preventing requests directly from the browser.
 If you want to use this library you can clone a
   [simple reverse proxy server](https://github.com/jasonleibowitz/wthr.ly-api) we created.
 Spin it up locally and send all API requests through that server instead of directly through Forecast.io.
 Alternatively, you can use any other